-A fresh and healthy drink that’s sweet with a tart ending!
-There’s nothing like homemade Mandarin Juice.
-This one takes 15-minutes and uses a blender!
-Vegan and Gluten-free.
+Mandarin Juice is a fresh and healthy drink that’s sweet with a tart ending!
+There’s nothing like homemade juice.
+This one takes 2 ingredients, 15 minutes and uses a blender!

 Eating clean for the past five years, my favorite recipes were those that use simple, fresh ingredients.
 I love making my own juices like this one.
 For other homemade juices try Simple Pineapple Ginger Juice, Orange Agua Fresca or Cucumber Agua Fresca.